23 Cloud microphysics

 \[ \begin{align} \frac{\partial v_\theta}{\partial r} &= -\frac{Ua^2\sin\left(\theta\right)}{4}\left(\frac{3}{ar^2} + \frac{3a}{r^4}\right). \end{align} \]

-If you evaluate this at $r = a$, it follows
+Evaluating this at $r = a$, one obtains

 \[ \begin{align} \frac{\partial v_\theta}{\partial r}\left(r = a\right) &= -\frac{Ua^2\sin\left(\theta\right)}{4}\left(\frac{3}{a^3} + \frac{3}{a^3}\right) = -\frac{6U\sin\left(\theta\right)}{4a} = -\frac{3U\sin\left(\theta\right)}{2a}. \end{align} \]